Valder077/deskmate/JOURNAL.md

-# 5-6 July(Sorry the timings of the documentation isn't very exact bc i forgot lol)
+# 5-6 July(Sorry the timings of the documentation isn't very exact bc i forgot lol) (1 hour)
 So basically my idea for this project stems from the fact that I would generally say that I have a pretty packed schedule every single day.
 School until 4 and Dragon Boat training from 5-7.30 and I come back home at 8.30 every single day to do my homework.

 So most of my studying and homework gets done quite late in the night when its all quiet in the house and I can't lie sometimes it tends to gets hard to stay motivated to study.